ocadotechnology/codeforlife-workspace/docs/service/backend/SERIALIZERS.md

 ## Model Serializers

 For each model, we create a file with the naming convention `{model}.py` in the directory `serializers`.
-Within a model's serializers-file, we create one or more serializers.
+Within a model's serializer-file, we create one or more serializers.
 It's advised to create one serializer per [model-view-set](./VIEWS.md) action.
 Each model-serializer should inherit CFL's `ModelSerializer` by default and set the type parameter to the model being serialized.

 ```py
 # serializers/person.py